-READING THE WAVES The performance and networking event takes place every two mont event takes place every two months at an art gallery in Glasgow (see Page 12).
+READING THE WAVES

+The performance and networking event takes place every two months at an art gallery in Glasgow (see Page 12).

 It is organised and managed by HNC Professional Writing Skills students as an extra element of their course.